inogs/ModelBuild/README.md

 ```

 The variable `RANKS_PER_NODE` has to be defined, and must be equal to the number of MPI processes declared in the `TEST_LIST.dat` file (`nprocx` times `nprocy`) and stored within the `domdec.txt` file, included in the testcase directory.
 If the two are different, the process will exit with an error.

+You can compare that your results match between a GPU accelerated and non-accelerated version of your code, comparing to the bit level the outputs in `AVE_FREQ_1` and `AVE_FREQ_2` directories.
+To do so, you'll need two different OGSTM-BFM binaries and run the tests in separate folders (with the same settings).

+A simple Python script is provided to compare the files included in these directories, `ogstm/testcase/scripts/comparedatasets.py`.

 [^1]: OGSTM divide the diagnostic variable in two groups, saved to disk with different frequency.